Philosophy

 Credit 3 units.

 Ethics asks questions about right and wrong, good and bad, virtue and vice.
-Metaethics asks questions about ethics, including questions about whether we have any reason to do the right thing or to be virtuous, questions about whether it is possible to know the answer to ethical questions, and questions about what we mean by such ethical terms as "right" and "wrong" or "good and "bad."
+Metaethics asks questions about ethics, including questions about whether we have any reason to do the right thing or to be virtuous, questions about whether it is possible to know the answer to ethical questions, and questions about what we mean by such ethical terms as right and wrong or good and bad.
 Influential metaethical views include relativism (on which ethical judgments are only true or false relative to an individual or culture) and moral skepticism (on which ethical knowledge is impossible).
 This course will introduce metaethics through an examination of selected texts and questions.
 Prerequisites: One previous course in philosophy at the 300 level, graduate standing, or permission of instructor.

-L30 Phil 5315 Normative Ethical Theory
+PHIL 5315 Normative Ethical Theory

 An exploration of the three major normative ethical theories debated by philosophers in the last hundred years: Kantian ethics, utilitarianism, and virtue theory.
 Authors covered in the course may include: Henry Sidgwick, R. M. Hare, R. B. Brandt, John Rawls, Bernard Williams, Philippa Foot, Thomas Nagel, Christine Korsgaard, Michael Slote, and Barbara Herman.
 Prerequisites: one course in Philosophy at the 300-level, graduate standing, or permission of the instructor.

-L30 Phil 5400 Advanced Political and Social Philosophy
+PHIL 5400 Advanced Political and Social Philosophy

 A selective investigation of one or two advanced topics in the philosophical understanding of society, government, and culture.
 Readings may include both historical and contemporary materials.
 Possible topics include: liberalism, socialism, communitarianism, citizenship, nationalism, cosmopolitanism, social contract theory, anarchism, and the rights of cultural minorities.
 Prerequisites: one course in Philosophy at the 300-level, graduate standing, or permission of the instructor.

 Credit 3 units.
-A&S IQ: HUM Arch: HUM Art: HUM EN: H
+A&S IQ: HUM BU: HUM EN: H

 Credit 3 units.

-L30 Phil 574 Seminar in Metaphysics
+PHIL 5740 Seminar in Metaphysics

 Prerequisite: graduate standing or permission of the instructor.